“Reading is the sole means by which we slip, involuntarily, often helplessly, into another’s skin, another’s voice, another’s soul.”

 Come As You Are

-A friend of mine named the first book club I was a part of, “Yoga Pants Book Club.”
+A friend of mine named the first book club I was a part of “Yoga Pants Book Club.”
 It was mostly made up of military spouses.
-We all worked and only a couple of women had kids at the time.
-Life was busy and that made it hard to add one more event to your social calendar, and we wanted to make it easy on women to get out the door and just show up.
+We all worked and only a couple of women had kids.
+Life was busy, making it hard to add one more event to your social calendar, and we wanted to make it easy for women to get out the door and show up.
 Guests didn’t have to wear yoga pants, but it was absolutely fine if they did.
 The idea was to come as you are.
 There is no reason to get fancy and it’s a judgment-free zone.
-Setting this tone from the very beginning helps guests relax, especially when getting together with other women.
+Setting this tone from the beginning helps guests relax, especially when getting together with other women.